Islam’s Worst Enemy: the Quran

 Description

-The Quran claims to be the last scripture given by Allah, preceded by the Torah and the Injil (the Gospel).
+The Quran claims to be the last scripture given by Allah, preceded by the Torah and the Gospel (Quran 3:3).
 In the tenth century, a critic of Islam pointed out that the Bible contradicts the Quran’s teachings on Jesus.
 Today, Muslims maintain that the early Jews and Christians “corrupted” the Bible, making the Quran the only trustworthy holy text.

 I will demonstrate that:

-(1) The Quran pits itself against the settled historical facts that Jesus was crucified, and that His early followers unanimously agreed He was God.
+(1) The Quran pits itself against the historical fact that Jesus was crucified, and that His early followers agreed He was God.

 (2) Even if the early Christians had somehow corrupted the Bible, the Quran refers to the Bible of the seventh century as true, and that is indisputably the same Bible we have today.